toidiu/raft-rs/README.md

 - [ ] leaderCommit leader’s commitIndex
 #### Results:
 - [x] term currentTerm, for leader to update itself
-- [ ] success true if follower contained entry matching prevLogIndex and prevLogTerm
+- [x] success true if follower contained entry matching prevLogIndex and prevLogTerm

-**RequestVote**
 #### Receiver implementation:
 - [x] Reply false if term < currentTerm (§5.1)
-- [x] If candidate’s log is at least as up-to-date as receiver’s log
-    - [x] and votedFor is null, grant vote (§5.2, §5.4)
-    - [x] and votedFor is candidateId, grant vote (§5.2, §5.4)
+- [x] Reply false if log doesn’t contain an entry at prevLogIndex whose term matches prevLogTerm (§5.3)
+- [ ] If an existing entry conflicts with a new one (same index but different terms), delete the existing entry and all that follow it (§5.3)
+- [ ] Append any new entries not already in the log
+- [ ] If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, index
+  of last new entry)

+**RequestVote**
 #### Arguments:
 - [x] term candidate’s term
 - [x] candidateId candidate requesting vote